kolman/GoL-Clojure/README.md

 If you want to add new code segment, press Ctrl-G-N. To evaluate one segment, press Shift-Enter.
 To see more shortcuts and actions, click on the tree-lines-icon in the top right corner of the page.

+You can watch the original talk on youtube (in czech): http://youtu.be/hr8RnTfijx0

 ## Screenshots

 ![Data structure](/resources/data.png?raw=true "Defining data structure")